Fishing Licenses & Permits

 - Senior Fishing Licenses are available to New Mexico residents anglers 65–69 years of age.

-Handicapped Fishing Licenses are available to New Mexico residents with severe physical or developmental disabilities.
-This license requires the holder to purchase and possess a Habitat Stamp, if applicable, and Habitat Management & Access Validation.
+- Handicapped Fishing Licenses are available to New Mexico residents with severe physical or developmental disabilities.
+These fishing licenses require a Habitat Stamp, if applicable, and Habitat Management & Access Validation.

 Habitat Management & Access Validation

-In addition to a New Mexico Fishing License or Game-hunting & Fishing License, once each license year (April 1–March 31) anglers must purchase a Habitat Management & Access Validation which is purchased separately.
-The HMAV is not required for anglers under 18 years of age, residents 70 years and older or 100%-disabled veterans in conjunction with their free fishing license.
+In addition to a New Mexico Fishing License or Game-hunting & Fishing License, once each license year (April 1–March 31) anglers must purchase a Habitat Management & Access Validation.
+The HMAV is not required for anglers under 18 years of age, residents 70 years and older or 100%-disabled veteran cardholders in conjunction with their free fishing license.

 To fish U.S. Forest Service and BLM lands in New Mexico, anglers 12 years of age and older must purchase a Habitat Stamp.
-Stamps are purchased separately and valid for one license year (April 1–March 31).
-This validation is not required for anglers under 12 years of age and New Mexico resident anglers 70 years and older or 100%-disabled veterans.
-Funds from the sale of the Habitat Stamp are used for projects, including building fish cover, removing sediment from reservoirs and ponds, monitoring and improving water quality, preventing erosion and restoring lakes and trout streams.
+Stamps are valid for one license year (April 1–March 31).
+This stamp is not required for anglers under 12 years of age and New Mexico resident anglers 70 years and older or 100%-disabled veteran cardholders.
+Funds from the sale of the Habitat Stamp are used for improvement projects, including building fish cover, removing sediment from reservoirs and ponds, monitoring and improving water quality, preventing erosion and restoring lakes and trout streams.

 Second Rod Validation

 To fish with two rods, anglers 12–69 years of age must purchase a Second Rod Validation.
-This validation is not required for New Mexico residents 70 years and older or 100%-disabled veterans.
+This validation is not required for New Mexico residents 70 years and older or 100%-disabled veteran cardholders.
 All other license regulations, such as bag and possession limits, remain the same.

 Gila Trout Fishing Permit Free for Select Locations

-A Gila Trout Fishing Permit is required to fish in the Special Trout Water reaches of Black Canyon and Mogollon Creek.
-This permit is free and available online: www.wildlife.state.nm.us and at local NMDGF offices.
+A Gila Trout Fishing Permit is required to fish Black Canyon, Gilita Creek, Mineral Creek, Mogollon Creek, Sapillo Creek, West Fork Gila River (headwaters to East Fork confluence), Whitewater Creek, and Willow Creek (including tributaries).
+This permit is free and available online: www.wildlife.state.nm.us and at any New Mexico license vendor.